 - In the event that there is a formal complaint lodged by a local resident or a county official, event-wide sound will be dampened within 10 minutes.

-- To maximize response speed, the Rangers will assist the Sound Marshals and Event Coordinator in communicating the situation to all sound producing entities.
+- To maximize response speed, the Rangers will assist the Sound Marshals and the Board in communicating the situation to all sound producing entities.

-- Should this occur, all sound-emitting entities are required to immediately adjust their sound output as determined by the Sound Marshal(s), Ranger(s), or Event Coordinator(s).
+- Should this occur, all sound-emitting entities are required to immediately adjust their sound output as determined by the Sound Marshal(s), Ranger(s), or member(s) of Burnt Oranges.

 - Acceptable sound levels during emergency sound abatement will be much lower than during the event, and may be as extreme as silence in bass frequency ranges (“cut subs”), or possibly all frequencies (“cut sound”).